inkstitch/inkstitch/collections/_developers/en/005-001-localize.md

 To start translating, visit our [project page on Crowdin](https://crowdin.com/project/inkstitch).
 It's easy to sign in using your GitHub account.
 Pick a language and start suggesting translations!

+**Info:** If you want your language to appear in the release section of Ink/Stitch, watch out for the string `"Generate INX files"` and make sure you create a translation for it.
+This is the key for Ink/Stitch to create the menu files in your language.
+{: .notice--warning }

 Approved contributors can accept your translations, which causes them to be committed to this repository within 24 hours.
 If you'd like to become an approver, please ping [**@lexelby**](https://github.com/lexelby) or another approved contributor, or email **inkstitch-l10n** at **lex** dot **gd**.

 **Please note that our [code of conduct](CODE_OF_CONDUCT.md) also covers contributions and interactions on our Crowdin page.**